 - If you change the position of the sub-screen, the sub-screen will appear in the last position which was set next time the P in P function is used. - The E-Zoom function can be used at the same time that the P in P function is being used. - If the audio input connector for the main screen and the sub-screen have already been set using the Audio Input command in the Audio menu, you can use the Effect buttons to switch between the sound for the two screens.
+Effect [1] button: Main screen audio

-Effect [1] button: Main screen audio Effect [2] button: Sub-screen audio
+Effect [2] button: Sub-screen audio

-• If the P in P function is used while the keystone correction amount is near the limit value, the keystone correction amount may change.
+• If the P in P function is used keystone correction amount is near the limit, a message may appear on the screen and it may not be possible to use the P in P function at this time.